JFredricks1/docs/Capstone-SAIQA/docs/MainAlgorithms.md

 # SoftMax Regression:

 A SoftMax Regression, or a Multinomial Logistical Regression algorithm, is used for classifying sentences into four categories.
 This algorithm is used over other classification algorithms since it is both able to have multiple categories and can learn from previously unknown categories.
 Modified off a MNIST classification tutorial and trained off a custom dataset (https://gist.github.com/awjuliani/5ce098b4b76244b7a9e3#file-softmax-ipynb).
-All percentages are based off of 1000 entries that this algorithm has gone over.
+All percentages are based off 1000 entries that this algorithm has gone over.

 ## Categories
 - Time: When something happened to the subject.
 Lowest likelihood of appear at 0.1%